14 Small Pleco Species (Under 4.3″ in Adult Size)

 While this doesn’t sound like a lot, you should remember that these fish are bottom dwellers.
 Each of them will mostly occupy the bottom footprint of your fish tank, though some would also hang out on the glass.

 standard 10-gallon tank has roughly 20 inches of length and 10 inches of width.
-This equals a little over 1.6 feet in horizontal length that a single pleco could explore.
+This equals a little over 1.6 feet in horizontal length that a single pleco fish species could explore.

-The pleco species that stay small are suitable for tanks of various sizes, ranging from nano tanks to large setups.
+The types of plecos that stay small are suitable for tanks of various sizes, ranging from nano tanks to large setups.
 If you have limited room or prefer a tank with densely populated fish, then the small species of pleco are a versatile option that doesn’t compromise beauty.

 However, I would avoid housing Plecostomus breeds in 5-gallon tanks or anything smaller than that.
 If you’re looking for interesting fish that will fit a 5-gallon tank then click here to see some options.

-That being said, have a look at the small pleco species that could go in your aquarium:
+That being said, have a look at the different types of plecos that could go in your aquarium:

 1. Gold Spot Dwarf Pleco – Parotocinclus spilosoma